Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Conclusion

 \section{Conclusion}

-In this analysis we studied the ability of Einstein Telescope as a single instrument to study longer duration signals from coalescing low mass compact binary systems.
-We assume the detector to be located at the Virgo site and analyse the signal every 5 minutes assuming that the response functions for the three ET detectors do not change much within that period.
+In this analysis, we studied the ability of ET as a single instrument to study longer-duration signals from coalescing low mass compact binary systems.
+We assume the detector to be located at the Virgo site and analyze the signal every 5 min, assuming that the response functions for the three ET detectors do not change much within that period.

-We show that although one cannot use time of flight delays to constrain the position in the sky of a given source in case of three co-located detectors in single ET, by combining information from different antenna patterns for each of the three detectors in each time segment provides better constraints on the parameters of a merging binary system.
+We show that, although one cannot use time of flight delays to constrain the position in the sky of a given source in case of three co-located detectors in single ET, combining information from different antenna patterns for each of the three detectors in each time segment provides good constraints on the parameters of a merging binary system.

-We analysed a mock population of compact binary sources for which the signal will stay for a long duration in ET detection band.
-Assuming that the change in the response functions during these 5 minutes is negligible, we divided the inspiral signal into 5 minutes segments from the time it enters the detection band of ET at 1Hz with the duration of the last segment limited by $f_{max}$, the frequency at the end of the inspiral.
+We analyzed a mock population of compact binary sources for which the signal will stay for a long duration in the ET detection band.
+Assuming that the change in the response functions is negligible within 5 min, we divided the inspiral signal into 5 min segments from the time it enters the detection band of ET at 1Hz with the duration of the last segment limited by $f_{max}$, the frequency at the end of the inspiral.

 We assumed the threshold of detection to be $\rho^i_j > 3$ for the $i^{th}$ segment in the $j^{th}$ detector in at least one segment, for $j = (1,2,3)$ corresponding to the three ET detectors comprising single ET and the accumulated effective SNR $\rho_{eff} > 8 $.